sr-murthy/continuedfractions/CONTRIBUTING.md

 YML](https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml)
-and the [CodeQL Analysis YML](https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/codeql-analysis.yml), and pipelines for all branches include a tests stage, consisting of Ruff linting, Python doctests, and unit tests, in that order.
-This will be amended in the future to ensure that tests are only run on updates to PRs targeting `main`, to avoid duplication on `main`.
+and the [CodeQL Analysis YML](https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/codeql-analysis.yml), and, currently, pipelines for all branches include a tests stage that includes Ruff linting, unit tests, Python doctests, and in that order.

 ## Versioning and Releases